 Finding the Correct Trailer Size for Your Pontoon Boat

-Two things you need to know about your pontoon boat when selecting a trailer: 1.
+There are two things you need to know about your pontoon boat when selecting a trailer:

 Next, you will need to determine the weight of your boat.
 This will help in determining how many axles you will need.
 The number of axles on a pontoon trailer will indicate how much weight it can handle.

-For Example, A single-axle trailer carries small 14-foot to 20-foot boats that weigh up to 2,250 pounds.
-Dual-axle trailers carry mid-range 20-foot to 28-foot boats that weigh 2,250 to 4,800 pounds.
-Triple-axle trailers carry large 28-foot to 34-foot boats that weigh 4,800 to 6,000 pounds.
+For Example, A single-axle trailer carries small 14-foot to 20-foot boats that weigh up to 2,250lbs.
+Dual-axle trailers carry mid-range 20-foot to 28-foot boats that weigh 2,250 to 4,800lbs.
+Triple-axle trailers carry large 28-foot to 34-foot boats that weigh 4,800 to 6,000lbs.
 Some manufacturers will install a capacity plate near the steering console that will tell you the weight of the pontoon boat.
 Please remember that this generally does not include the weight of the motor.
 Another rule of thumb is typically your pontoon boat will weigh about 100 pounds per foot (this will include boat, seats and motor but not the trailer.)

-What Type of Pontoon Trailer is best for you application?
+What Type of Pontoon Trailer is best for your application?

 1. Scissor or up/down pontoon trailers fit between the pontoon tubes for moving.
 This style of trailer is the least hassle for quickly getting the boat to and from the water.
 The pontoon boat rests on the trailer by sitting on the boats flooring crossbeams.
 This style of pontoon boat trailer can retrieve and launch in the shallowest of water.
 It is easier and quicker to position a pontoon boat over this style trailer, as the placement over the trailer isn't as exact.
 This makes things faster and makes loading less of a hassle.
 The disadvantage of the scissor type pontoon trailer is stability on the highway.
 The pontoons hang outside of the wheels on the trailer so the entire unit is made less stable.
 It is possible to get the boat to rocking as you travel down the highway.
 This is probably not the type of rocking you had in mind when you purchased the boat.
 This is definitely important to consider if you're going to be traveling for any distance to enjoy your pontoon boat.
 The more weight to the boat and the more of an overhang there is, the larger this problem might become.